EllaBrands/stanDev/Stan-API-Refactor.md

 just create a few `var_context` objects externally and then pass those into `command`?

-Another option to consider is a more general purpose approach to the problem `var_context` is intended to solve be viable?
-Protocol Buffers, for example, offer a binary serialization format and there is good R and Python support for Protocol Buffers.
-Not having to wrap a C++ class like `var_context` in the first place seems like a very good outcome.
+Another option to consider is a more general purpose approach to the problem `var_context` is intended to solve.
+Protocol Buffers, for example, offer a binary serialization format for structured data precisely like `var_context` (repeated doubles/ints and strings).
+Not having to wrap a C++ class like `var_context` in the first place seems like a very good outcome from the perspective of someone developing an interface.

 ## Spec the Configuration Objects